Nokutso/Covid-19-Global-Data-Tracker/README.md

 - **India** shows a steep incline in deaths during the same period as its case surge.
 - **Kenya** maintains a significantly lower death count, though this might reflect underreporting or limited testing.

-Analyzing deaths alongside cases provides context for how severely the pandemic affected each country.

 ### Daily New COVID-19 Cases